 Closing costs are a list of charges your lawyer presents to you on the closing date of your home.
 Many people are surprised at the additional costs over and above the price of the home.
 With Penny Pei Homes, you will receive expert advice on your anticipated closing costs so you can buy and/or sell with no surprises, just total peace of mind.

-According to the CMHC and Genworth Financial, you should reserve at least 1.5% of the purchase price for closing costs in addition to your down payment (though we recommend you hold back around 2.5% to be on the safe side).
+According to the CMHC and Sagan, you should reserve at least 1.5% of the purchase price for closing costs in addition to your down payment (though we recommend you hold back around 2.5% to be on the safe side).

 Closing costs vary among provinces and cities.
 Below you will find a brief explanation of these costs.
 Please note these are some of the closing costs you may encounter depending on your specific situation.
 Use the information below as a guideline, then speak with your lawyer for a more realistic estimate on your situation.